Simple Development Examples

 Note:

-1. If there is an issue with accessing it, please refer to the Common Problems in the Manual - Connection Failure section for troubleshooting.
+1. If there are access issues, please refer to the manual FAQ - connection failure section for troubleshooting.

 <?php